elsbrock/edgerouter-backup/index.md

 ### How it works

-The tool uses a hook of EdgeOS to get triggered with each change to the configuration.
-The current configuration is then dumped and piped into go-ghwrite to commit and push the change to the configured Github repository.
+The tool uses a hook of EdgeOS to get triggered with each change to the configuration (be it via UI or CLI).
+The current configuration is then dumped and piped into [`go-ghwrite`](https://github.com/elsbrock/go-ghwrite) to commit and push the change to the configured Github repository.
+The data is staged via the Github API, so no `git` is required.

 > **Beware:** although the tool dumps the configuration excluding sensitive parameters, there may still be sensitive data present in the dump.
 It is therefore advisable to use a *private repository*.